Juniper/contrail-specs/README.md

 # contrail-specs
-Repository for docs and specs
+Repository for docs and specs.